 In the past, PE teachers graded mostly by watching students and forming their own opinions about whether the student worked hard or whether they went through the motions.
 With the data from the heart rate monitors, neither student, teacher, nor parent are guessing about what happened during PE class.

 “What’s the old quote?”
 Dunlop said. “’Without data, you’re just another person with an opinion.’
-To have to share with the kids and parents and to use it as a teacher, this is something that is very beneficial.”
+(W. Edwards Deming in “Out of the Crisis”) To have (data) to share with the kids and parents and to use it as a teacher, this is something that is very beneficial.”

 For Atnip, the data also helps classroom teachers, who are more likely to meet with parents on conference night, explain and reinforce what students do during their PE classes.